-Find The Answers All of Your Questions about Small Loans in London
+Find The Answers To All of Your Questions about Small Loans in London

 Understanding Short-term Loan Products

-Small loans are a form of personal short-term loan available to applicants who need to borrow small sums of money to stretch their budget until payday.
+Small loans are a form of personal short-term loan available to applicants who need to borrow small amounts of money to stretch their budget until payday.
 Small loans are usually unsecured, meaning that borrowers have no need to offer their home or vehicle as collateral to secure the loan against.

 What different types of small loans are there?

-If you are looking to borrow a small loan in an emergency, then it may be useful to know the different types of loan that fall under the small loan categories.
+If you are looking to borrow a small loan in London in an emergency, then it may be useful to know the different types of loan that fall under the small loan categories.
 The following loan types fall under the small loan short term category:

 - Payday loans: These loans are perfect for borrowing small sums of money and repaying on your next payday.
-While payday loans are prevalent in the UK among many short-term loan applicants, they aren't suitable for long term use, and APR and interest rates reflect that.
+While payday loans are prevalent in the UK among many short-term loan applicants, they aren’t suitable for long term use, and representative APR and interest rates reflect that.

 - Personal loans: These loans are generally unsecured and can be taken out for periods of anything from two months to two years.
 Personal loans are generally more convenient than payday loans if you wish to spread out the costs of your repayments over months, making the payments more manageable.